eshita19/Java8Practice/README.md

        * T reduce(T identityval, BinaryOperator<T> accumlator) - Returns a result based on the elements in invoking stream.
        * Stream<T> sorted() - Returns new stream with elements sorted in natural order.
        * Object[] toArray() - Creates an array of elements from stream.

+   * **Terminal operation vs intermediate operations** : Terminal operations consumes stream and produces a result(count, sorted, toArray).
+Intermediate operations consumes a stream and produces a new stream(filter, map, reduce)